- Clinical science

 - Merozoites enter erythrocytes → maturation to trophozoites → red cell schizonts are formed containing thousands of merozoites → release of merozoites into the bloodstream (which causes fever and other manifestations of malaria) → penetration of erythrocytes recurs

-- Merozoites enter erythrocytes → differentiation into gametocytes (male of female) → a mosquito bites an infected human and ingests gametocytes
+- Merozoites enter erythrocytes → differentiation into gametocytes (male or female)

 Sexual development in female Anopheles mosquito

 - A mosquito bites an infected human and ingests gametocytes → gametocytes mature within the mosquito intestines → sporozoites are formed and these migrate to the salivary glands → transmission of sporozoites to humans via mosquito bite

 Immature trophozoite: thick, dark purple ring‑shaped inclusions (similar to signet ring cell carcinoma)